iamcco/dict.vim/README.md

     --for V mode, type <Leader>d will translate the word which --you have selected

-    --you can change the "<Leader>d" for what you want --and save in your vimrc
+you can change the `<Leader>d` for what you want and save in your vimrc

 default command: